 If you're lacking in any of these three areas, generally you're more likely to feel dissatisfied with your work and may be more susceptible to burnout.
 Maslach believes that burnout is more likely when your rewards do not match your expectations.

-56% of respondents say that their line manager/partner does not understand the value of celebrating success.
+Reassuringly, most managers seem to do a good job in certain areas: over 60% of respondents say that their line manager/partner understands the value of celebrating success.

-For many dental practitioners the job doesn't match the dynamic and exciting work life that they had expected.
-Almost 40% of responding dental practitioners often or always feel like they are on a treadmill and nearly 25% of dental practitioners do not feel appreciated for the work that they do.
+However, for many dentists the job doesn't match with the dynamic and exciting work life that they had expected.
+Over 30% of responding dentists feel often or always like they are on a treadmill.
+And 25% of dentists do not feel appreciated for the work that they do.